-Larry L., Levi H., and Rose L. Dickey
+Larry L., Levi H., and Rose L. Dickey Memorial Scholarship.
+For a junior or senior in Harry and Marguerite Gilbert Scholarship.

-Harry and Marguerite Gilbert Scholarship.
+For a student with promise entering the teaching

-For a student with promise entering the teaching profession.
+profession.
 Preference is given to students from the Pasadena Church of the Brethren.